micmejia/bible-dump/NKJV/Numbers/Num 2.md

 And his army was numbered at thirty-five thousand four hundred.

 ###### 24
-"All who were numbered according to their armies of the forces with Ephraim, one hundred and eight thousand one hundred--they shall [^h]be the third to break camp.
+"All who were numbered according to their armies of the forces with Ephraim, one hundred and eight thousand one hundred--they shall be the third to break camp.

 ###### 25
-"The [^i]standard of the forces with Dan _shall be_ on the north side according to their armies, and the leader of the children of Dan _shall be_ Ahiezer the son of Ammishaddai."
+"The standard of the forces with Dan _shall be_ on the north side according to their armies, and the leader of the children of Dan _shall be_ Ahiezer the son of Ammishaddai."

 ###### 26
 And his army was numbered at sixty-two thousand seven hundred.